OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 2. In Word, close the task pane if it's already open.
 On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.

-3. In the task pane, choose **Insert Paragraph** to ensure that there is a paragraph with "Office 365" at the top of the document.
+3. In the task pane, choose the **Insert Paragraph** button to ensure that there is a paragraph with "Office 365" at the top of the document.

 4. In the document, select the text "Office 365" and then choose the **Create Content Control** button.
 Note that the phrase is wrapped in tags labelled "Service Name".